UbiquitousLearning/NNV12/README.md

 # NNV12

-This repo is the official implementation of ["Boosting DNN Cold Inference on Edge Devices"](https://arxiv.org/abs/2206.07446).
+[//]: # (This repo is the official implementation of ["Boosting DNN Cold Inference on Edge Devices"]&#40;https://arxiv.org/abs/2206.07446&#41;. )
+This repo is a DNN framework for Boosting DNN Cold Inference.
 This repo is based on [ncnn](https://github.com/Tencent/ncnn/).

 ---